mlmariscotes/SET_1-Corruption-Convictions-per-Capita/README.md

 ### Data Set
-Smart watch company located on california whos wants to expand there business to other state:
+A smartwatch company located in California, who wants to expand their business to other states.

   Key Metrics: